 Almost Kings (The Wheeler Boys)

 The relationship between brothers is one of the oldest foundations for telling a story.
-From Cain and Abel forward every single culture has stories pertaining to the complicated relationship between male siblings.
-After all throughout time brothers have been forced into competition with each other frequently with the younger brother living in the shadow of his older brother.
+From Cain and Abel forward every single culture has stories about the complicated relationship between male siblings.
+After all, throughout time brothers have been forced into competition with each other frequently with the younger brother living in the shadow of his older brother.
 Stories like this are rich in potential and have been well used through the years.
 In ‘Almost Kings’ the movie centers on high school freshman, Ted Wheeler (Lorenzo James Henrie).
 His life has always been eclipsed by his older brother Truck (Alex Frost).
-A couple of years ahead of Ted, Truck were successful in the things that matter in high school particularly as his moniker might imply football.
+A couple of years ahead of Ted, Truck was successful in the things that matter in high school particularly as his moniker might imply football.
 The adult in the household, their father Ron ((Billy Campbell) is bitter due to his paralysis lashing abusively out on his sons in s vain attempt to quell his anger and resentment.
 Ron is so completely collapsed into a dank hole of depression he is uncaring devoid of any parental concerns.
 This is another place where the script fir this film differentiates itself from other teen angst flick in the skillful way Flores constructs the circumstances the brothers must endure.
 The onus is deftly shifted from the usual teens in emotional crisis mode to a skillful inspection of one teen’s difficulties with his transition to manhood.
-Rather than take on the old chestnut of our cultures lack of a formal ceremony to mark adulthood Flores concentrates his story on one individual eschewing generalization for the intimacy of a personalized account.
+Rather than taking on the old chestnut of our culture's lack of a formal ceremony to mark adulthood Flores concentrates his story on one individual eschewing generalization for the intimacy of a personalized account.